aaronbenny0506-lang/Spotify-EDA-Visualization/README.md

 ### 1. Distribution of Track Popularity (Histogram)
 ![Popularity Distribution](images/viz1_popularity_histogram.png)

-**Insight:** Popularity is heavily right-skewed, with a large spike near 0 (~20,000 tracks with almost no plays) — likely unreleased or obscure tracks.
+**Insight:** Popularity is heavily right-skewed, with a large spike near 0 (~20,000 tracks with almost no plays), likely unreleased or obscure tracks.
 The rest of the distribution is fairly spread out with mild peaks around 20, 40, and 50 and a long tail toward 100, meaning very few tracks achieve true "hit" status.

 ### 2. Top 10 Genres by Track Count (Bar Chart)
 ![Top Genres](images/viz2_top_genres_bar.png)